1) Create the Agent

 - Sub-Agent: Delegate to another existing agent.

-If your agent needs to remember specific information across the session (like a user’s name or order ID), define it in the Agent Form.- Go to Configuration → Agent Form.
+If your agent needs to remember specific information across the session (like a user’s name or order ID), define it as state.- Go to the State tab.

 - Add fields (e.g.,